 BACKGROUND: Culture media are fundamental in clinical microbiology.
-In laboratories in low- and middle-income countries (LMIC), they are mostly prepared in-house, which is challenging.
+In laboratories in low- and middle-income countries (LMICs), they are mostly prepared in-house, which is challenging.

-OBJECTIVES: This narrative review describes challenges related to culture media in LMIC, compiles best practices for in-house media preparation, gives recommendations to improve access to quality-assured culture media products in LMIC and formulates outstanding questions for further research.
+OBJECTIVES: This narrative review describes challenges related to culture media in LMICs, compiles best practices for in-house media preparation, gives recommendations to improve access to quality-assured culture media products in LMICs and formulates outstanding questions for further research.

 SOURCES: Scientific literature was searched using PubMed and predefined MeSH terms.
 In addition, grey literature was screened, including manufacturer's websites and manuals as well as microbiology textbooks.